MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/8-refactor-your-template-to-use-modules.md

 > [!NOTE]
 > The first time you activate a sandbox and accept the terms, your Microsoft account is associated with a new Azure directory named Microsoft Learn Sandbox.
 You're also added to a special subscription named Concierge Subscription.

 In this exercise, you update the Bicep template that you previously created so that it uses a module for the App Service resources.
-This helps to keep the intention of the main template clearer.
+Modules help to keep the intention of the main template clearer.
 It also means that we can reuse the App Service module in other templates if we want.

 During the process, you: